afriedman412/rcg24/README.md

-fix chart delta

-do UX next
+fix BarGrapher (implement new functions)

 artist adding is unoptimized (does one at a time) but fine for now